Nomination, Application & Arrival

 Important: You should log into UPrepare regularly, at least several times per month, so that you don't miss any important information.
 In the main window, you will find current tasks and news (if applicable).
 The menu on the left side will take you to the two main fields:

-Through UPrepare you will receive a link to the online application.
-You must there complete a separate registration.
+Through UPrepare you will receive a link to the online application via MoveON portal for which you must complete a separate registration.

-Should the application form not offer you the choice for selecting your home university, your home country, or other applicable information, please select an option that fits most closely and then correct the non-applicable entry by hand in the paper version that you are sending to us.
+Should the application form not offer you the choice for selecting your home university, your home country, or other applicable information, please contact us.

 All available courses can be found in the Course Catalog which is updated around 2 weeks before the semester starts.
 Until then please use the course catalog of the past summer or winter semesterfor your orientation and search of courses.